Phenomenology of a Kinetic Higgs Portal: Relevance for early universe physics

 \subsection{The electroweak phase transition}

 The cosmological relevance of the Higgs portal in its standard form $\sim \eta_S$ has been studied extensively in the literature~\cite{Espinosa:1993bs,Profumo:2007wc,Curtin:2014jma,Carena:2019une,Ramsey-Musolf:2024ykk,Niemi:2024axp}, in particular with regard to its ability to trigger a first-order phase transition in the early universe.
-These analyses showed that for a strong-first order phase transition (SFOEWPT) in the vanilla portal scenario, a sizeable $\eta_S$ of ${\cal{O}}(1)$ is necessary.
+These analyses showed that for a strong-first order phase transition (SFOEWPT) in the vanilla portal scenario, a sizeable $\eta_S$ of ${\cal{O}}(1)$ and $\lambda_S>0$ is necessary.
 This directly pits the SFOEWPT against invisible decay widths (and correlated visible channel signal strength constraints) for $m_S<m_H/2$ as well as universal loop-induced coupling modifications for heavier portal scalars, typically leading to large tension.
 In both regions, the additional freedom of $\eta_{KS}$, however, can be exploited to relax experimental constraints.

-To quantify the phenomenological outcome, we employ a comprehensive scan over the standard portal scenario $\sim\eta_S$ ($\eta_{KS}=0$) using \texttt{BSMPTv3}~\cite{Basler:2024aaf} to identify a viable SFOEWPT region.
+To quantify the phenomenological outcome, we employ a comprehensive scan over the standard portal scenario $\sim\eta_S\in [-1,1]$ ($\eta_{KS}=0$), $m_S \in [0,200]\,\text{GeV}$, $\lambda_S \in [0,6]$ using \texttt{BSMPTv3}~\cite{Basler:2024aaf} to identify a viable SFOEWPT region.
 We then reevaluate the phenomenology in the light of the $\eta_{KS}$ discussion~above to see if consistent $\eta_{KS}$ choices are possible to remove the tension with other measurements.
 We will return to the possibility of driving the phase transition through $\eta_{KS}$ further below.
 For definiteness, we will understand the `strength' of the phase transition as

 where $v(T_{p})$ denotes the Higgs vacuum expectation value at the percolation temperature $T_{p}$.
 A strong first-order phase transition requires $\xi_{p} > 1$ (additional details can be found in~\cite{Basler:2024aaf}).
 Depending on the parameter choices, we find first-order transitions with one or two steps between phases with typically non-zero $v_S$, while $v_S = 0$ at zero temperature.
 The strength $\xi_p$ is evaluated for the step in which the Higgs vacuum $v$ changes from zero to a non-zero value at the corresponding percolation temperature.
+For parameter choices involving dimension-four couplings, we find viable points exhibiting a strong first-order phase transition ($1< \xi_p <2$) for singlet masses up to $m_{S}= 160~\text{GeV}$.

 We start with the parameter region $m_S<m_H/2$.
 We find in our scan that parameter choices for $\eta_{KS}$ that suppress invisible Higgs decays violate the unitarity constraints for our benchmark choice of $\Lambda=1~\text{TeV}$.
 Hence, a viable SFOEWPT due to $\eta_S$ cannot be compensated with perturbative $\eta_{KS}$ choices.
 Lower scales are imaginable, but these would lead inadvertently to strong coupling effects dialled into the visible sector as well.